brianmed/GitGrep/README.md

 # GitGrep

-Runs grep against all commits for a given file
+Runs grep against all commits for a given file or for all files.

 ## Usage

-Run grep against all commits for a specific file (git rev-list --all)
+Run grep against all commits for a specific file (git rev-list --all).

 ```bash
 $ GitGrep TODO Integration
 ```

-Run grep against all files in all commits
+Run grep against all files in all commits.

 ```bash
 $ GitGrep --all Integration -i
 ```